ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/ordersprepare.md

 Click Run Query to send the order.
 A HTTP request is created with the JSON in the body and your bearer token in the Authorization header.

 If all goes well you should see a **signature** in the console.
-The servers will use this to verify that you are authorized to make transactions fromm the **public key**.
+The servers will use this to verify that you are authorized to make transactions with the **public key**.

 #### Sending